victory-css/victory.css/README.md

-Victory.css is a simply and lightweight front-end framework for developing fast.
+Victory.css is a simply and lightweight front-end framework/toolkit (call it what you want) for developing fast.

-> **Note:** under development

 ## Download